 Property owners have an obligation to keep their land and the buildings on it safe for authorized visitors and those with business there.

 Many things can make a home, business or land unsafe for visitors such as poor maintenance or disrepair, building code violations, slippery floors, cracked or uneven sidewalks, unmarked steps, broken stairs or handrails, falling merchandise, malfunctioning smoke alarms, or unmarked hazardous areas.
-Under Georgia law, accident victims can hold the owner or occupier of property liable for negligently causing or failing to repair, correct or warn about these and other unsafe conditions which lead to personal injury or wrongful death.
+Under Georgia law, accident victims can hold the owner or occupier of the property liable for negligently causing or failing to repair, correct or warn about unsafe conditions that lead to personal injury or wrongful death.
 Dog bite victims can also pursue premises liability claims against a dog owner for failing to leash, confine or control their animal.

-The duty an owner/occupier of property owes to a person entering onto his land is determined by reference to the relationship between the owner/occupier and the entrant.
+The duty an owner/occupier of property owes to a person entering his land is determined by reference to the relationship between the owner/occupier and the entrant.
 In Georgia, these relationships are defined in three distinct categories: